 - Introduction and orientation to the NOAA organization and its missions

-- Introduction to the customs, duties, responsibilities, and the way of life as a commissioned officer in a uniformed service
+- Instruction in the customs, duties, responsibilities, and the way of life as a commissioned officer in a uniformed service

 - Development of maritime and nautical skills, with emphasis on shipboard operations, organization and management, small boat handling, marine navigation, shiphandling, seamanship, and related subjects

-NOAA Corps Officer Candidates undergo an indoctrination period, during which the NCOTC/OCS staff stress the importance of officer bearing, military protocol, discipline, leadership, and teamwork.
-This is boot camp style training and officer candidates participate in drill formations and engage in physically challenging activities alongside their Coast Guard Officer Candidate School shipmates.
+NOAA Corps Officer Candidates undergo an indoctrination period, during which the NOAA Corps Officer Training Center and U.S. Coast Guard Officer Candidate School staff stress the importance of officer bearing, military protocol, discipline, leadership, and teamwork.
+Officer Candidates are tested physically, mentally, and emotionally alongside their Coast Guard Officer Candidate School shipmates.

 Approximately 50 percent of the training curriculum is provided during formal classroom instruction and the remainder takes place during field activities, labs, and underway training.
-Comprehensive exams and practical demonstrations of leadership, management and seagoing skills are important aspects of the program.
+Periodic comprehensive exams and practical demonstrations of leadership, management, and seagoing skills are important aspects of the program.

-Leave (days off) will not be granted during the program except on those days indicated as "liberty" once permitted, and for exceptional emergency situations.
+Leave (days off) will not be granted during BOTC except on those days indicated as "liberty" once permitted, and for exceptional emergency situations.